Suyashtnt/JARMDocs/source/index.rst

- this is the Docs and how to get started with JARM
+ this is the Docs and how to get started with JARM.

    .. note:: Now that JARM fabric edition is being worked on some parts of the docs will be removed and will be updated with alot more details as right now nothing especially needed is being worked on.

 .. image:: .static/ruby.png
   :width: 400
-  :alt: A ruby
+  :alt: The ruby texture

 .. toctree::